San-Mateo-County-Health-Epidemiology/R-User-Group/quarto-markdowns/dataset_summary_tables.md

 write.csv(table1_output, file = "table1_output.csv")
 ```

-## Formatting Table 1 output
+### Formatting Table 1 output

 You may also want to include this table as a formatted output in a
-rendered Quarto document, in which case you first clean up some of the
+rendered Quarto markdown.
+We will clean up some of the formatting below.
-formatting, as below, in a dataframe.

 ``` r
 # Clean table